Friedrich482/manga-xr/README.md

 ### Progress list

-- [x] Change width : reponsive width images or adjust the width
+- [x] Change width : responsive width images or adjust the width
 - [x] Gap between the page with a range of possible gaps
 - [x] Progress Bar (pages read / total of pages)
 - [x] One single page or multiple pages